 - how to run simulations

-The graph below shows the recommended order of masterclasses.
+The masterclasses are modular.
+Don’t know where to start?
+The graph below shows the recommended order to take the masterclasses.

 masterclass_recommendation <- data.frame(